Develop-X/AWS/glossary.md

 * **DMS(Database Migration services)**: This allows migration of on-premise databases to AWS cloud

 * **Data Pipeline**: Allows to move data from one place to another

+* **Directory Service**: A way of using active directory which you use with Microsoft with AWS.

 #### E names